 When to see a doctor

-Tell your doctor if you develop a headache after a spinal tap or spinal anesthesia — especially if the headache gets worse when you sit up or stand.
+Tell your health care provider if you develop a headache after a spinal tap or spinal anesthesia — especially if the headache gets worse when you sit up or stand.

-Spinal headaches typically appear within 48 hours after a spinal tap or spinal anesthesia.
+Spinal headaches typically appear within 48 to 72 hours after a spinal tap or spinal anesthesia.

 Sometimes epidural anesthesia may lead to a spinal headache as well.
 Although epidural anesthetic is injected just outside the membrane that surrounds the spinal cord, a spinal headache is possible if the membrane is unintentionally punctured.